bizubee/bizubee/README.md

 ```

-Note that `./someFile` is imported multiple times, but the file is evaluated only once and cached, so each import is based on the same module object.
+Note that "./someFile" is imported multiple times, but the file is evaluated only once, with its module object cached, so each import is based on the same module object.

 ## Usage